* Archive page for historical reference only. This page is no longer being actively updated *

 Mars is a leading player in the UK pet food, confectionery and culinary foods sectors.
-It also now houses the Wrigley's gum and mints portfolio, following their acquisition in 2008.
 For many years, the group conducted business through three separate companies, Pedigree Petfoods, Mars Confectionery and Food Manufacturers, but these businesses were gradually consolidated between 1998 and 2002 to form a single business unit, known as Masterfoods.
-The Masterfoods name was later dropped in favour of the umbrella Mars brand, but the group continues to operate a highly decentralised structure with 12 separate corporate sites across the country.
+The Masterfoods name was later dropped in favour of the umbrella Mars brand, but the group continues to operate a highly decentralised structure with ten separate corporate sites across the country.
 In most cases, local units of petcare, confectionery and foods report centrally to international divisional heads, rather than to a country-specific UK CEO.
 Yet at the same time, several of the global group's top managers and marketers are based out of the UK rather than the US.
-The UK was in fact where Forrest Mars established himself in the 1930s after falling out acrimoniously with his father, and it was the effective centre for the international Mars empire before Forrest finally seized control of the US business in the 1960s.
+The UK was in fact where Forrest Mars, original architect of the modern Mars business, established himself in the 1930s after falling out acrimoniously with his father Franklin Mars, and it was the effective centre for the international Mars empire before Forrest finally seized control of Mars in the US after his father's death.
 Many of the current group's international confectionery brands were first created in Britain - including Galaxy, Bounty, Twix and Maltesers - before being merged with their US counterparts.
 The UK, too, was where Forrest Mars first got into the petfood business.
-However, the focus on international growth has cost the group its leading positions in both confectionery and more recently petfood.
-In the latter, Nestle gained local leadership in 2018 with around 40% branded share to Mars' 38%, though Pedigree Whiskas and Gourmet remain among the Top Five sellers by value.
-Galaxy and Maltesers are the #2 and #3 chocolate confectionery brands, but Mondelez dominates the sector.
-Mars' strongest suit by far is gum, in which Wrigley brands have around 94% local share.
-Uncle Ben's and Dolmio are the #1 brands in their own respective sectors.
+However, the focus on international growth has cost the group its leading local positions in both confectionery and more recently petfood.
+In the latter, Nestlé gained local leadership in 2018 with around 40% branded share to Mars' 38%, though Pedigree and Whiskas remain among the leaders.
+In supermarket sales, they are the #2 and #3 brands (behind Nestle's Felix) with sales of £175m and £163m respectively in 2020 (according to Nielsen in The Grocer).
+Some way behind are Sheba (£77m), Cesar (£35m) and Dreamies (£33m).
+Similarly, Galaxy and Maltesers are the UK's #2 and #3 chocolate brands (behind Dairy Milk) but all Mars' confectionery products suffered a steep decline in sales during 2020 as a result of manufacturing problems.
+Despite a rising market for the sector as a whole, and especially local leader Mondelez, Galaxy sales slumped by 14% in 2020 to £187m while Maltesers fell 20% to £176m.
+M&Ms and boxed selection Celebrations - both also among the Top Ten - fell to £99m and £88m respectively.
+Snickers and Mars Bar contributed £72m and £66m to sit among the Top 20 brands.
+Mars' strongest suit by far is gum, in which Wrigley brands in general - led by Extra - have around 94% local share and sales in excess of £210m.
+In foods, Ben's Original (formerly Uncle Ben's) dominates the branded rice segment with sales of £148m in 2020, while Dolmio is the best-selling pasta sauce range with sales of £116m.

 Which agencies handle advertising for Mars UK?
 Find out more from Adbrands Account Assignments.